Weekendwire

 The Three E-Bike Classes

-Before anything else, understand the class system.
-It determines where you can legally ride.
+Before anything else, you'll want to understand the class system.
+It determines where you can legally ride, and that matters more than most specs.

 ClassMotor TypeTop SpeedThrottle?Where You Can Ride